gameflorist/dunedynasty/README.md

   (Enabled by default.)

 - __Unit target lines:__
-  Show trajectory and target of movement/attack-order of selected units (like in C&C: Tiberian Sun).
-The lines and target icon are red for attack orders and gray for any other orders.
+  Show trajectory lines and target of selected units (like in C&C: Tiberian Sun).
+The lines and target icon are red for attack/harvest orders and gray for any other orders.
   (Disabled by default.)

 ## Saved games